KHLDONN/ender-3-v3-ke-happy-hare-mmx-mmu/README.md

 bash install.sh -i
 ```
-then select these from happy hare menu:
+Then select these from Happy Hare menu:

 ```text
 13
 4